-Stop by to talk with representatives from Rhode Island-based organizations, as well as student leaders from the Swearer Center's 15 community programs:
+Stop by to talk with representatives from Rhode Island-based organizations, as well as how to be involved with the Swearer Center through coursework, fellowships, social ventures, and community engagement.

 Brown SAT Prep